-The DEVO Program in Aspen has a \$225 parent work deposit, which you pay when you register.
-Up to 100% of the parent work deposit is refundable at a rate of \$15/hour.
+The DEVO Program in Aspen has a \$450 parent work deposit, which you pay when you register.
+Up to 100% of the parent work deposit is refundable at a rate of \$30/hour.
 The parent work deposit is now all online with hours tracked though the signup program.
-In April AVSC's Administrative Manager, Stephanie Braudis (sbraudis@teamavsc.org) will send out an email with your total hours.
-Checks will be sent out prior to July 30th, 2021.

-Parent Work Deposit Refunds cannot be rolled over to the following year.
+In April AVSC's Office Manager, Stephanie Braudis, (sbraudis@teamavsc.org), will send out an email with your total hours.
+Credits will be made to your account after July 30th, 2023.
+Parent Work Deposit Refunds may be rolled over to the following year.
 Two family households splitting work deposit fees will only be refunded their portion of the deposit according to the hours worked.
-If you did not pay a work deposit you won't receive credit.
-You can't earn more then you paid for the parent work deposit.
-Refunds are only eligible for 100% of amount paid.
+If you do not pay a work deposit, you will not receive credit.
+You cannot earn more than the amount you paid for the parent work deposit.
+Refunds are only eligible for 100% of the amount paid.
 NORDIC'S BIG VOLUNTEER OPPORTUNITIES: